jax-ml/jax/docs/notebooks/xmap_tutorial.md

 Similarly to how we have extended reductions with support for named axes, we've also made it possible to contract over named axes using `jnp.einsum`.

-Operands and results still use a convention of one letter per positional axes, but now it is also possible to mention named axes in curly braces.
-For example `n{b,k}` implies that a value will have a single positional dimension `n` and named dimensions `b` and `k` (their order doesn't matter).
-Following the usual einsum semantics, any named axes that appears in inputs, but do not appear in an output will be contracted (summed after all multiplications are performed).
+Operands and results still use a convention of one letter per positional axis, but now it is also possible to mention named axes in curly braces.
+For example, `n{b,k}` implies that a value will have a single positional dimension `n` and named dimensions `b` and `k` (their order doesn't matter).
+Following the usual einsum semantics, any named axes that appear in inputs, but do not appear in an output will be contracted (summed after all multiplications are performed).

 It is acceptable to omit a named dimension from _all arguments and the result_ in which case it will be treated according to the usual broadcasting semantics.
 However, it is not acceptable to mention a named axis in one argument that has it in its named shape and skip it in another argument that also has it in its named shape.
 Of course, skipping it in the arguments that don't have it is required.